ethereum/go-ethereum/docs/_dapp/abigen.md

 in the form of a JSON file.
 This JSON file is known as an _Application Binary Interface_, or ABI.
 The ABI acts as a specification for precisely how to encode data sent to a contract and how to decode the data the contract sends back.
-The ABI is the only essential piece of information required to generate Go bindings.
+The ABI is the only essential piece of information required to generate Go bindings, unless a deployment function is expected in which case the contract bytecode is also needed.
 Go developers can then use the bindings to interact with the contract from their Go application without having to deal directly with data encoding and decoding.
 An ABI is generated when a contract is compiled.